meremb/radiatorcalc/README.md

 ### Running the Application

-To start the Streamlit application, run the following command:
+Start the Streamlit application with:

 ```bash
 streamlit run app.py